MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation: Related Work

-To address this, Multimodal Knowledge Graphs~\cite{liu2025aligning, yuan2025mkg, lee2024multimodal} have emerged as a promising direction.
-For example, MMGraphRAG~\cite{wan2025mmgraphrag} leverages scene graphs and clustering to link visual and textual elements.
-However, such approaches typically convert visual content into textual graph nodes via MLLMs, effectively reducing multimodal structure to text-centric representations.
-As a result, fine-grained visual evidence may be abstracted away, limiting faithful cross-modal reasoning.
-In contrast, constructing \emph{natively unified multimodal graph structures} that preserve atomic visual regions alongside textual entities remains underexplored.
+To address this, Multimodal Knowledge Graphs (MMKGs)~\cite{liu2025aligning, yuan2025mkg, lee2024multimodal} have emerged as a promising direction for structured multimodal retrieval.
+For example, MMGraphRAG~\cite{wan2025mmgraphrag} leverages scene graphs and clustering to connect visual and textual information.
+Yet existing methods typically rely on MLLMs to translate visual content into textual graph nodes, yielding text-centric graph representations that discard fine-grained visual structures.
+Consequently, preserving atomic visual regions together with textual entities in a \textbf{natively unified multimodal graph} remains largely underexplored.